Andresmup/github-foundations/22_PROJECTS/Readme.md

 2. Edit "Auto-add to project" workflow to filter items.
 3. Enable workflow to automatically add items.
 4. Add a workflow to set status to Todo when an item is added.

+## ADDING ITEMS TO A PROJECT

+You have several options for adding issues and pull requests to your project.

+> [!IMPORTANT]
+> You can issues and pull requests to your project individually, automatically, or in bulk.
+> When you add an issue or pull request to your project, an event will be added to the issue or pull request's timeline.

+<ins>Furthermore, you can include issues and pull requests from any organization, and you also have the ability to add draft issues that can be converted into regular issues later on.</ins>

+### Automatically adding issues and pull requests
+You can configure a built-in workflow to automatically add issues and pull requests from a repository when they meet specific filter criteria.

+### Pasting the URL of an issue or pull request

+You can copy the URL of an issue or pull request into your clipboard and paste that into your project.

+1. Place your cursor in the bottom row of the project, next to the <kbd>+</kbd>.
+2. Paste the URL of the issue or pull request.
+3. To add the issue or pull request, press <kbd>Return</kbd>

+### Searching for an issue or pull request
+If you know the issue or pull request number or if you know part of the title, you can search for an issue or pull request directly from your project.

+1. Place your cursor in the bottom row of the project, next to the <kbd>+</kbd>.
+2. To open the list of repositories, type <kbd>#</kbd>.
+3. Select the repository where the pull request or issue is located.
+You can type part of the repository name to narrow down your options.
+4. Select the issue or pull request.
+You can type part of the title to narrow down your options.

+### Bulk adding issues and pull requests
+You can add multiple issues and pull requests from your project and use filters, such as `label:bug`, to narrow down your search.

+1. In the bottom row of the project, click <kbd>+</kbd>.
+2. Click Add item from repository.
+3. Optionally, to change the repository, click the dropdown and select a repository.
+You can also search for specific issues and pull requests.
+4. Select the issues and pull requests you want to add.
+5. Click **Add selected items**.

+### Adding multiple issues or pull requests from a repository
+You can also add issues and pull requests to your project from a repository's issue and pull request lists.

+1. On GitHub.com, navigate to the repository that contains the issues or pull requests you want to add to your project.
+2. Under your repository name, click <kbd>Issues</kbd> or <kbd>Pull requests</kbd>.
+3. Select the issues or pull requests you want to add to your project.
+    - To select individual issues or pull requests, to the left of the title of each issue or pull request you want to add to your project, select the checkbox.
+    - To select every issue or pull request on the page, at the top of the list of issues or pull requests, select all.
+4. Above the list of issues or pull requests, click <kbd>Projects</kbd>.
+5. Click the projects you want to add the selected issues or pull requests to.

+### Assigning a project from within an issue or pull request
+You can also add an issue or pull request to your project from within the issue or pull request itself.

+1. Navigate to the issue or pull request that you want to add to a project.
+2. In the side bar, click **Projects**.
+3. Select the project that you want to add the issue or pull request to.
+4. Optionally, populate the custom fields.

+### Using the command palette to add an issue or pull request
+You can use the command palette when viewing your project to quickly add items.

+1. To open the project command palette, press <kbd>Ctrl+K</kbd>
+2. Start typing "Add items" and press Return.
+3. Optionally, to change the repository, click the dropdown and select a repository.
+You can also search for specific issues and pull requests.
+4. Select the issues and pull requests you want to add.
+5. Click Add selected items.

+### Creating issues
+You can quickly create issues without leaving your project.
+When using a view that is grouped by a field, creating an issue in that group will automatically set the new issue's field to the group's value.
+For example, if you group your view by "Status", when you create an issue in the "Todo" group, the new issue's "Status" will automatically be set to "Todo."

+1. At the bottom of a table, group of items, or a column in board layout, click <kbd>+</kbd>.
+2. Click Create new issue.
+3. At the top of the "Create new issue" dialog, select the repository where you want the new issue to be created.
+4. Below the repository dropdown, type a title for the new issue.
+5. Optionally, use the fields below the title field to set assignees, labels, and milestones, and add the new issue to other projects.
+6. Optionally, type a description for your issue.
+7. Optionally, if you want to create more issues, select Create more and the dialog will reopen when you create your issue.
+8. Click Create.

+Creating draft issues

+Draft issues can have a title, text body, assignees, and any custom fields from your project.
+In order to populate the repository, labels, or milestones for a draft issue, you must first convert the draft issue to an issue.

+> [!IMPORTANT]
+> Draft issues are useful to quickly capture ideas.
+Unlike issues and pull requests that are referenced from your repositories, draft issues exist only in your project.

+1. Place your cursor in the bottom row of the project, next to the .
+2. Type your idea, then press Enter.
+3.To add body text, click on the title of the draft issue.
+In the markdown input box that appears, enter the text for the draft issue body, then click Save.

 ## WORKFLOWS